What is an EMDR session like?

 Keep in mind, there is no right or wrong way to do EMDR.
 You are not expected to have a particular outcome or feel a particular way.
 We work with whatever comes up for you.

-After a little while (seconds to minutes) I will turn the tappers off.
-At that point, you are welcome to open your eyes if you like.
+After a little while (a few seconds to a few minutes) I will ask you pause the tapping and open your eyes.
 At that time you can choose to share with me what you processed.
 You can say as little or as much as you feel comfortable.
-We then repeat the process, having you close your eyes, hold the tappers and process.
+We then repeat the process, having you close your eyes, tap your shoulders and process.

 There is much more to EMDR than what you just read.
 This is just a brief overview of how the tappers are incorporated into the session and what your role is in the process.